OrchardSoftware/4D-Win32API/README.md

 Orchard Software does not provide technical support for this plugin, but we do appreciate hearing about any problems you discover.
 To report a problem, send an email to [William Ford](mailto:wford@orchardsoft.com).

-Copyright (c) 2016 Orchard Software Corporation
+Copyright &copy; 2016 Orchard Software Corporation

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal